Luing Cattle Society

 Luings trade well at Dingwall

 A record entry for the fifth spring sale at Dingwall mart saw Luing bulling heifers trade well with 87 changing hands for an average of £1,199 with a top of 1,800gns.
 Twelve in-calf heifers also prompted some strong bidding going to a 1,650gns top and an average of £1,456.
 Eighteen yearlings followed the bullers averaging £629 with a top of 850gns with six Sim-Luing yearlings finishing off the female section with an average of £945 and a top of 1,000gns.
 All 123 females forward sold.
 Three bulls completed the sale selling for an average of £2,957 with Lochbroom Naver from Mr. F.S.
 Renwick hitting the top price of 4,200gns.
-Full report to follow.
+Click here for the mart report.

 Solid trade for Luings at Castle Douglas